Open University of Applied Sciences

 The Open University of Applied Sciences offers a flexible way to complete courses of Bachelor-Degree or Master-Degree programmes regardless of educational background and age.
 You can study specific subjects you are interested in, or subjects you need in order to maintain and improve your professional competencies.

-Are the Open University of Applied Sciences, studies suitable for you?
+Are studies at the Open University of Applied Sciences suitable for you?

 The studies of the Open University of Applied Sciences suits you if you: